kr15to/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 With the rise of Android in 2010, the Cocos2d-x team branched Cocos2d-x from Cocos2d-iphone not only to focuses on Android platform, but also to target cross-platform support as well.
 In 2011, Google sponsored the Cocos2d-x team to port Cocos2d-x to Cocos2d-html5, which focuses on HTML5-ready browsers.

 The Cocos2d-html5 project was started January 29, 2012.
 The first stable release, version v2.0, based on Cocos2d-x v2.0 was released in August of 2012.
-Meanwhile, Zygna was helping Cocos2d-x team to develop the Cocos2d-x JSB solution to extend Cocos2d-html5's native platform ability.
+Meanwhile, Zynga was helping Cocos2d-x team to develop the Cocos2d-x JSB solution to extend Cocos2d-html5's native platform ability.
 The first coordinated release of the Cocos2d family was released on December 4, 2012.
 Since then, games that are developed based on Cocos2d-html5 can be run on web and native platforms.

 Cocos2d-html5 and Cocos2d-x JSB were combined and upgraded to Cocos2d-JS in March of 2014 and the first stable version, v3.0, was released on September 12, 2014.
 In Cocos2d-JS v3.0, we reinvented the workflow for all platforms, providing a consistent development experience for whichever platform you want to distribute to no matter whether web and/or native.
 Cocos2d-JS v3.0 is super powerful and comes with a lot of cool new features such as: Editors Support, Assets Manager, Object Pool, JS to Objective-C/JAVA reflection, etc.